harshraj1512/harshraj1512/README.md

 ### Hi there 👋
 Myself Harsh Raj persuing B.Tech in CSE specialization in Artificial Intelligence and Machine Learning.
 Solving problems creatively is what I do.
 I am an AI ML enthusiast, looking around for things.

 I have learned the importance of applying classical strategies to modern-day projects.
-I am an intermediate coder in python and Java.
+I am an intermediate coder in python, Java and Reactjs.
 I have done some Advanced python projects to in my college life using some of the most popular libraries used - Tkinter, pandas, NumPy, and many more.

 - Coding Languages I am comfortable with-![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)